kellobri/R_Blog/content/home/about.md

 +++

 # Hi,
 I'm Kelly and this is the blog-extension of my GitHub account.
 Here I keep a record of my blogs, speaking engagements and external projects.

-I'm an organizer of the Washington DC chapter of R-Ladies Global.
+I am an organizer of the Washington DC chapter of R-Ladies Global.
 It's an R users group for lady-folk and friends.
 Check out our [Meetup](https://www.meetup.com/rladies-dc/) page for the latest news and events.
 We're also on [Twitter](https://twitter.com/RLadiesDC).